-Finding: The Board finds that The final plat of the major subdivision was prepared and approved by a licensed professional engineer (Scott Braley of Plymouth Engineering, Inc.) and the plan includes a signature block and stamp of the firm, as shown on Sheet C1 of the final subdivision plan set (Exhibit 94).
-Thiscan be found on sheet 2 of 17 (C1) of the final site plan submitted to the City.
+Finding: The Board finds that the final plat of the major subdivision was prepared and approved by a licensed professional engineer (Scott Braley of Plymouth Engineering, Inc.), and that the plan includes a signature block and stamp of the firm, as shown on Sheet C1 of the final subdivision plan set (Exhibit 94).

-- (4) Contents.
-The final plat for a major subdivision shall contain the following information: - (a) The date; the names of the owner, subdivider and subdivision; an arrow showing true North; the total acreage of the subdivision; and the scale, not less than 100 feet to the inch.
+(4) Contents.
+The final plat for a major subdivision shall contain the following information:

+(a) The date; the names of the owner, subdivider and subdivision; an arrow showing true North; the total acreage of the subdivision; and the scale, not less than 100 feet to the inch.